 We currently live in a very narcissistic world today.
-If you are ever on social media, you will notice a steady flow of selfies and status updates that solely centered around what the person posting is doing, has received, achieved, etc.
+If you are ever on social media, you will notice a steady flow of selfies and status updates that are solely centered around what the person posting is doing, has received, achieved, etc.

 The Problem with this Behavior

 The interesting thing about this is that what motivates this behavior is the exact same thing that makes this not the best way to communicate with others.

 Why We Act This Way – The Root Cause

 The reason we act this way, and why we all can be narcissistic at times, is that one of the things we care about most is ourselves.